COSP is open for public use. Restrooms are closed and no water is available.

 Cache Creek Conservancy and Yolo County Resource Conservation District are partners in enhancing the park by planting trees and plants to create habitat for native species.

 Esparto High School students leading a native bird identification activity for park visitors.
 One of many educational events held at COSP!

 The Student and Landowner Education and Watershed Stewardship (SLEWS) program engages high school students in habitat restoration through a series of hands-on field days at real projects that develop science skills and environmental stewardship in youth.
 This group of high school students demonstrated excellent stewardship and planting skills at Capay Open Space Park: scrape, dibble, plant, and cover.
 Students also had the opportunity to interview mentors, including Cache Creek Conservancy’s Outreach and Education Coordinator, Mikayla Peterson, about education and career path.
-Check out more about the day and other SLEWS events here.
+Check out more about the day and other SLEWS events on the SLEWS Blog.

 The interpretative signs are part of a grant-funded project to enhance Capay Open Space Park.
 The interpretative signs, once finished, will be installed at the kiosk in the park entrance.
 The signs will be an informative reference about the geological and social history, mining and restoration of the Cache Creek ecosystem.

 Come see them at the Gravel to Green Project Unveiling!

 15603 County Road 85